Willie Williams (murderer)

 William James "Flip" Williams Jr. (November 9, 1956 – October 25, 2005) was an American mass murderer and suspected serial killer who was executed by lethal injection.
-He was convicted of the September 2, 1991 murders of three rival drug dealers and a visitor to their Youngstown, Ohio home.
+He was convicted of the September 2, 1991, murders of three rival drug dealers and a visitor to their Youngstown, Ohio home.
 Williams was previously acquitted of a 1981 murder.

 Williams had returned to the neighborhood after a long absence to find that several people including Alfonda R. Madison, William L. Dent, and Eric Howard had taken over his drug dealing in the area.
-He decided to regain control and to do this decided to murder the three.
+He decided to regain control by murdering the three.
 He enlisted the help of his 16-year-old girlfriend, Jessica M. Cherry; her brother, Dominic M. Cherry; and Dominic Cherry's seventeen-year-old "cousin", Broderick Boone.

 On the night of September 1, after Jessica Cherry had previously gone to the house of Madison to discuss a drug deal, Williams arrived with the three accomplices.
 All but Williams went into the house, where they drew guns on Madison.
 Using walkie-talkies they signaled for Williams to enter the house.
 Madison was handcuffed and his mouth taped with duct tape.
 Theodore Wynn Jr. then arrived at the house, looking for Madison and Howard.
 Jessica answered the door and told Wynn the two weren't home.
 Williams realized that Wynn could identify them, so he got Jessica to call him back into the house.
 Wynn was then handcuffed and gagged.
 Jessica was then instructed by Williams to use a payphone to call Dent and get him to come to the house.
 He arrived with Howard and the two were ambushed by Williams and the other three, and forced into the bathroom.
 Williams then proceeded to strangle Madison and Wynn, and then shot the four victims in the head with a gun owned by Madison.

 Dominic Cherry turned himself in to police on September 24.
 Police then arrested Jessica Cherry and Broderick.
 The three were held at Mahoning County Juvenile Justice Center.
 Williams was then arrested but escaped on October 15 and while a fugitive was indicted on four counts of aggravated murder, four counts of kidnapping, and one count of aggravated burglary.